• Skip to main content

 1. Prep potatoes

-To begin, prepare your potatoes.
-Using a mandolin, very thinly slice 2-3 small Yukon gold potatoes.
-(I used the thinnest setting.)
-Rinse in a bowl of cold water and set aside to dry.
+Using a mandolin on its thinnest setting, slice 2-3 small Yukon gold potatoes.
+Rinse in cold water and set aside to dry.

 thinly sliced potatoes soaked in water in a bowl